addisonElliott/SegmentedButton/README.md

 - linearOutSlowIn
 - overshoot

-These animations can be set using the attribute noted above like so: `app:sbg_animateSelector="bounce"`.
-Also make sure to play with the `app:sbg_animateSelectorDuration` attribute to get the animation to look exactly how you want it.
+These animations can be set using the attribute noted above like so: `app:selectionAnimationInterpolator="bounce"`.

 ## Todo List